NetizenCorp/GVM-Docker/README.md

 	name: gvm-data  # ADD THIS LINE
 	external: true  # ADD THIS LINE
 ```
-7. Next, stand up the docker container to update the image.
-If you need to restore remote scanner sockets and the authorized key file, go to steps 8 & 9.
+9. Next, stand up the docker container to update the image.
+If you need to restore remote scanner sockets and the authorized key file, go to steps 10 & 11.
 ```bash
 sudo docker compose up -d
 ```
-8. Remote scanner connectivity restoration: Once the image is fully up and running (pulled NVT updates and everything), copy the authorized key file and sockets back into their original locations.
+10. Remote scanner connectivity restoration: Once the image is fully up and running (pulled NVT updates and everything), copy the authorized key file and sockets back into their original locations.
 ```bash
 sudo docker exec -it [container name] bash cp -R /data/sockets/*  /sockets/ cp /data/authorized_keys  /var/lib/gvm/.ssh/authorized_keys
 ```
-9. Once copied, verify you have connectivity by clicking the Sheild under the Scanners page.
+11. Once copied, verify you have connectivity by clicking the Shield under the Scanners page.
 Note if unable to connect you may need to reboot the master scanner and remote scanner images.

 ## PostgreSQL Upgrade
 If you upgrade from a previous major version of PostgreSQL 13 or under, you must upgrade your database before installation.
 The instructions below will guide you through the upgrade by backing up your database, recreating the docker image, and restoring the backup.
 The new version of GVM uses Postgres version 14.
 Please follow the steps below.